How Is A Cancerous Mole Treated?

 Recovery time is also dependent on how many stages it takes to clear the tumour away.
 In 70% of cases, the tumour can be removed in the first stage, but if it is larger, it can take multiple stages to be fully removed.

-Certain factors can increase your risk of developing cancerous moles.
-Several lifestyle changes can help to significantly reduce your risk of skin cancer, including avoiding sunlamps and sunbeds and overexposure to direct sunlight without UV protection.
+Skin cancer prevention is crucial and certain factors can increase your risk of developing it.
+However, several lifestyle changes can help to significantly reduce your risk, including avoiding sunlamps and sunbeds and overexposure to direct sunlight without UV protection.

-You can also take steps to protect your skin and prevent cancerous moles, such as:
+You can also take steps to protect your skin and increase skin cancer prevention, such as:

 • Wearing sunscreen with an SPF of at least 30 all year round